NikodemGapski/colubris-engine/src/renderer/renderer.md

 # Renderer

+> Disclaimer: this part of the engine has very limited capabilities as of yet (work-in-progress)

 Renderer takes care of shader programs used for rendering and basic rendering utilities (like clearing a window with a background colour).

 ## Shader programs